daronphang/coding_resources/design_patterns/basics.md

 However, applying wrong pattern to given problem could lead to undesirable effects such as unnecessary code complexity, overhead on performance or spawning of new anti-pattern.

+Design patterns are all about increasing abstraction in code and hence, objects have less dependencies between them.
+However, every extra layer of indirection will open up more places for developers to change code.
+Patterns are best in the hands of framework designers i.e. events as Observer pattern, Prototype pattern in JS, MVC pattern in server-side web frameworks.

 The power of design patterns is in communication i.e. easier to say 'use a factory pattern' rather than describing in code.
 Moreover, these patterns are most likely being used in code long before you knew they had names.
+When coding web services, most likely are using Facade pattern.

 ### Creational: